pendulum-project/ntpd-rs/README.md

 ```sh
 sudo ./target/release/ntp-daemon -p pool.ntp.org
 ```
 After a few minutes you should start to see messages indicating the offset of your machine from the server.

 A complete description of how the daemon can be configured can be found in the [configuration documentation](CONFIGURATION.md)

-## Naming

-We are currently looking for a better name for this project.
-Suggestions for this are welcome.

-## Package substructure

-Currently, the code is split up into several separate crates:
- - `ntp-proto` contains the packet parsing and the algorithms needed for clock selection, filtering and steering.
- - `ntp-daemon` contains the main NTP daemon, and deals with orchestrating the networking and configuration.
- - `ntp-ctl` contains a control interface for the NTP daemon, allowing readout of current synchronisation state and dynamic configuration changes.
- - `ntp-metrics-exporter` contains a HTTP interface for exporting the prometheus metrics.
- - `test-binaries` contains a number of simple NTP servers that can be used for testing (see below).
- - `ntp-os-clock` contains the unsafe code needed to interface with system clocks.
- - `ntp-udp` contains the unsafe code needed to deal with timestamping on the network layer.
- - `ntpd` contains the entrypoints for all our binaries

-All unsafe code is contained within the `ntp-os-clock` and `ntp-udp` packages, which are kept as small as possible.
-All interfaces exposed by these crates should be safe.
-For a more detailed description of how ntpd-rs is structured, see the [development documentation](DEVELOPMENT.md).

-## Test Binaries

-This crate contains extremely limited NTP servers for testing purposes

-* `demobilize-server` always sends the DENY kiss code, the client must demobilize this association
-* `rate-limit-server` forces an increase of the poll interval to 32 seconds

 ## Minimum supported rust version